Home Compare KNEBV.HE vs WRT1V.HE

 KONE Oyj vs Wärtsilä Oyj Abp: Which Stock Looks Stronger in 2026?

-Wärtsilä Oyj Abp holds the cleaner structural position, with growth as the main driver and stability adding further support.
+The structural profiles are close, with Wärtsilä Oyj Abp carrying a narrow edge on profitability.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 On the market side, Wärtsilä Oyj Abp is in better shape — its trend is intact while KONE Oyj's trend has broken down.
 That puts structure and market broadly in agreement — Wärtsilä Oyj Abp's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON